Open-Markets-Initiative/Directory/Patents/ReadMe.md

 A one-to-many approach using an Interface Design Language (.ksy) and a source generation tool for several languages for arbitrary binary protocols.

 Due to differences in the IDL and scope of source generation cases, The Open Markets Initiative believes that Kaitai Struct does not infringe on any existing patents.
-However, Kaitai struct cannot handle evey case and cannot provide the scalability of an independent intermediate representation.
+However, Kaitai struct cannot handle every case and does not provide the extensibility of a generic independent intermediate representation.

 # Notes

+Binary protocols are fundamentally different from self-describing data formats like XML, JSON and FIX and form their own technical field.

-According to the internet, Bloomberg would have had 6 years to file for patent infrigement for SBE.
+According to the internet, Bloomberg would have had 6 years to file for patent infringement for SBE.

 There are many existing implementations for generating binary protocols into several programming languages.
+For instance, patent US7401326B1 describes a one-to-many source generation method.
 The Open Markets Initiative believes that the backend "plugin" architecture is within the public domain.

-Existing source generation tools based on IDLs for binary protocol source generation reduce the efficacy of a source generation platform.
+Existing source generation tools based on any singular IDL limits the scalability of a binary protocol source generation platform.